RobinBonn/EPIC-Portfolio/Nora Bonn - EPIC Portfolio.md

 - I also have a strength in research and learning new tools efficently.
 -
 ### Goals
-- What skills are you working on?
+- Currently I am working on understanding how hardware and code interact with eachother better.
 ---
 ## EPIC Experience